Harsh-Tiwari678/WorkSaga/README.md

-# 🚀 WorkSaga — AI Job Intelligence PipelineWorkSaga is a web application that analyzes job market data using an automated pipeline built with **n8n**
+# 🚀 WorkSaga — AI Job Intelligence Pipeline
+# WorkSaga is a web application that analyzes job market data using an automated pipeline built with **n8n**
 ## 🏗️ Architecture

 ```